New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Graph Deep Learning to Identify Sybils

 \subsection{Experimental Sybil Identification Methodology}

-Our dataset covers governance voting for thousands of DAOs between 2020-07-18 and 2023-02-27 (959 days, 2.6 years), which covers \(\sim \) 7.2m voting transactions.
-However, naive, exact counts of DAOs and their governance proposals are ineffective due to noise.
-For instance, upon manual inspection the dataset reveals many registered DAOs that failed to launch or were clearly set up as tests, and many governance proposals have durations far too short to be practical.
+Our dataset covers governance voting for roughly 35,000 DAOs between 2020-07-18 and 2023-02-27 (959 days or 2.6 years), which covers approximately 7.2 million voting transactions.
+However, naive counts of DAOs, voters, and their governance proposals are ineffective due to noise.
+For instance, upon manual inspection the dataset reveals many registered DAOs that failed to launch or were clearly set up as tests, and many governance proposals have durations far too short to be practical (see Figure \ref{fig:duration_distribution}).

-A larger and more recent dataset is available, however due to the computational requirements of deep learning and the method’s broad effectiveness, we rarely analyzed the entire dataset.
-Instead, we found that fairly short timeframes (\(\sim \) 1 year) provided reasonable results and were computationally efficient.

-Compared to a financial network like Bitcoin, analysing a governance dataset is much easier.
-Significantly, we found evidence of extensive wallet address re-use, where a single voter makes multiple votes from the same pseudonymous wallet address.
+We found evidence of extensive wallet address re-use, where a single voter makes multiple votes from the same pseudonymous wallet address (in our dataset, approximately 71\% are reused wallets).
 In a traditional financial setting, this is considered poor security behaviour (resulting in low \emph{k}-anonymity).
 However, in a polycentric governance context, this is not necessarily evidence of lax security practices but rather the demands of a different social context.

 We performed typical Extract, Transform, and Load (ETL) practices on our dataset.
 After querying the snapshot.org API, we stored the dataset in a relational database and used a SQL command to order voting transactions by date.
 After sanitizing and checking the data, we constructed the voting graph.
-On the voting graph, we set node and edge attributes, including the amount of ‘voting power’ used for each vote on a proposal, UNIX timestamps, and persistent IDs linked to Ethereum Name Service IDs, when available.
-The resulting voting graph constructed from the snapshot.org dataset is available for inspection and statistical analysis (see Github).
-It is trivial to calculate statistical measurements like density and degree distribution, centrality measures like betweenness and eigenvector centrality, and community detection (there are no communities).
+On the voting graph, we set node and edge attributes, including the amount of `voting power' used for each vote on a proposal, UNIX timestamps, and persistent IDs linked to Ethereum Name Service IDs, when available.
+The resulting voting graph constructed from the snapshot.org dataset is available for inspection and statistical analysis (see \hyperlink{https://github.com/quinndupont/SybilGovernance}{Github}).